This post has been updated as of June 2019

 Here are some reasons Facebook Lead Ads are the ultimate way to garner email subscribers:

-Every marketer knows the headache of designing lead forms–either you don’t get all the info you need, or the customer gets overwhelmed and runs away.
+Every marketer knows the headache of designing lead forms—either you don’t get all the info you need or the customer gets overwhelmed and runs away.
 When new customers click on your Facebook ad, they’ve already done half the work.
-The form that will be pre-filled with info they’ve already shared with Facebook, such as their name, number, or email.
+The form will be pre-filled with the info they’ve already shared with Facebook, such as their name, number, or email.

 How to set up Lead Ads on Facebook

-We’ll take you through all the steps and will provide some best practices so you can decide for yourself what will work best for your business.
+We’ll take you through all the steps and will provide some best practices so you can decide for yourself what’ll work best for your business.